Wilhelm Burgdorf: Battle of Berlin

 Shortly before the Battle of Berlin, Philipp Freiherr von Boeselager overheard Burgdorf say: "When the war is over, we will have to purge, after the Jews, the Catholic officers in the army."
-Boeselager was a Roman Catholic Wehrmacht officer and vocally objected, citing his own decorations for heroism in combat.
-He left before Burgdorf answered.

 Burgdorf joined Hitler in the Führerbunker when the Soviets assaulted Berlin.
 On 28 April, Hitler discovered that Heinrich Himmler tried to negotiate a surrender to the western Allies via Count Folke Bernadotte.
 Burgdorf took part in Hitler's court-martial of Hermann Fegelein, Himmler's SS liaison officer and Eva Braun's brother-in-law.
 SS-General Wilhelm Mohnke presided over the tribunal, which included SS-General Johann Rattenhuber and General Hans Krebs.
 Fegelein was so drunk that he was crying, vomiting and unable to stand up; he even urinated on the floor.
 It was the opinion of the judges that he was in no condition to stand trial.
 Therefore, Mohnke closed the proceedings and turned Fegelein over to Rattenhuber and his security squad.

 On 29 April 1945, Burgdorf, Krebs, Joseph Goebbels, and Martin Bormann witnessed and signed Hitler's last will and testament.
 After Hitler's suicide on 30 April 1945, Goebbels assumed Hitler's role as chancellor.
 On 1 May, Goebbels dictated a letter to Soviet Army Marshall Vasily Chuikov, requesting a temporary ceasefire, and ordered General Krebs to deliver it.
-Chuikov commanded the Soviet forces in central Berlin.
+Chuikov commanded the Soviet forces in central Berlin, but demanded unconditional surrender.
 After this was rejected, Goebbels decided that further efforts were futile.
 Goebbels then launched into a tirade berating the generals, reminding them Hitler forbade them to surrender.
 Ministerialdirektor Hans Fritzsche left the room to take matters into his own hands.
-He went to his nearby office on Wilhelmplatz and wrote a surrender letter addressed to Soviet Marshall Georgy Zhukov.
+He went to his nearby office on Wilhelmplatz and wrote a surrender letter addressed to Soviet Marshal Georgy Zhukov.
 General Burgdorf followed Fritzsche to his office.
 There he asked Fritzsche if he intended to surrender Berlin.
 Fritzsche replied that he was going to do just that.
 Burgdorf shouted that Hitler had forbidden surrender and as a civilian he had no authority to do so.
-Burgdorf then pulled his pistol to shoot Fritzsche, but a radio technician "knocked the gun" and the bullet fired hit the ceiling.
+Burgdorf then pulled his PPK to shoot Fritzsche, but a radio technician "knocked the gun" and the bullet misfired, hitting the ceiling.
 Several men then hustled Burgdorf out of the office and he returned to the bunker.

 After midnight, in the early hours of 2 May 1945, following the earlier suicides of Hitler and Goebbels, Burgdorf and his colleague Chief of Staff Hans Krebs committed suicide together by gunshot to the head.
 The Soviets found the bodies of Krebs and Burgdorf in the bunker complex.